Tinnitus and Stress: A Strong Connection

 How to Overcome Anxiety, Tinnitus, and Stress

-Addressing the psychological impact high stress has on tinnitus is essential in breaking the cycle of stress amplification.
-While there is no specific cure, here are some treatment options that may help if you feel stressed:
+Addressing the psychological impact of stress on tinnitus is essential in breaking the vicious cycle.
+Here are some treatment options that may help if you feel stressed:

 InterventionDescription